sagi21805/LearnixOS-Book/src/ch02-04-booting-the-kernel.md

 _"A small thing.
 Yet it holds everything together." - J.R.R.
 Tolkien, paraphrased_

 ---
-TODO ADD NOTE THAT THIS ASSUMES LINKER SCRIPT AND TARGET OF 32BIT AND ALSO THAT LONG MODE REQUIRES 64BIT

 In the previous section we talked about memory paging, what it is, and how to initialize page tables.
 So, logically the only thing that is left to do, is to toggle on paging.